yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Grow_GettingStarted.html.md

 	// Make sure to make this call before initializing any other SOOMLA components SoomlaHighway.Initialize();

-	// Initialization of store, profile and levelup to come after.
 	```

-10. Initialize the rest of the modules: Store, Profile and LevelUp.
-Make sure to initialize each module ONLY ONCE when your application loads, in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
-SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.
+10. Initialize the rest of the modules: Store, Profile & LevelUp (**AFTER** the initialization of Highway).

+	<div class="info-box">Make sure to initialize each module ONLY ONCE when your application loads, in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
+SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.</div>

 	a. **Initialize STORE:** Create your own implementation of `IStoreAssets` in order to describe your specific game's assets ([example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Examples/MuffinRush/MuffinRushAssets.cs)).
 Initialize SoomlaStore with the class you just created: